-The ubiquity of delicate orchids is a result of their undeniable beauty and easy-going nature.
+The ubiquity of delicate orchids results from their undeniable beauty and easy-going nature.
 Because of the diverse types available, these fascinating blooms convey lots of meanings and often serve as symbols for many cultures across the globe.

 In Ancient Greece, orchids were believed to affect an unborn child’s gender upon conception.
-If the father was to eat a large orchid tuber, the child would turn out to be a boy.
-If the mother consumed smaller and thinner tubers, the child would turn out to be a girl.
+If the father were to eat a large orchid tuber, the child would be a boy.
+If the mother consumed smaller and thinner tubers, the child would be a girl.

 Generally, orchids are known as a symbol of pure love, beauty, luxury, and toughness.
-They are also believed to bring a number of positive benefits to the energy of a home in Feng Shui.
+They are also believed to bring several positive benefits to the energy of a home in Feng Shui.

 Each different orchid color has a different meaning.
 As with other known white flowers, white orchids are a symbol of purity and innocence.
 They are also often associated with luxury, elegance, reverence, and fertility.

 Another well-received type is pink orchids.
 These flowers symbolize grace, femininity, and joy.
 Yellow orchids, on the other hand, are a symbol of friendship and the start of something new.

 A purple orchid represents admiration, respect, and royalty, while the orange orchid often depicts boldness, pride, and positivity.

 Cultural Significance of Orchids

 This beautiful flower also plays important roles in different parts of the world.
 Several countries and cities in the world consider orchids as their national flowers.
 One example is Shaoxing, China, which considers orchids as its official flower.

 Likewise, Venezuela regards these delicate beauties as its national flower.
 A specific orchid species, the Cattleya mossiae, is Colombia’s national flower.
 Honduras and Costa Rica also consider orchids as their national flowers – the Rhyncholaelia digbyana for Honduras, and Guarianthe skinneri for Costa Rica.

 Singapore’s national flower is also a part of the orchid family – the Singaporean Orchid, also called Princess Aloha orchid, Papilionanthe ‘Miss Joaquim’, or Vanda ‘Miss Joaquim.’